-- Configuration files (.con or .xmlcon) can also be opened, viewed, and modified with DisplayConFile.exe, a utility that is installed in the same folder as SBE Data Processing.
+can also be opened, viewed, and modified with DisplayConFile.exe, a utility that is installed in the same folder as SBE Data Processing.
 Right click on the desired configuration file, select Open With, and select DisplayConFile.
-This utility is often used at Sea-Bird to quickly open and view a configuration file for troubleshooting purposes, without needing to go through the additional steps of selecting the file in SBE Data Processing or Seasave. - We recommend that you do not open .xmlcon files with a text editor (i.e., Notepad, Wordpad, etc.).
+This utility is often used at Sea-Bird to quickly open and view a configuration file for troubleshooting purposes, without needing to go through the additional steps of selecting the file in SBE Data Processing or Seasave.

+• Configuration files (.con or .xmlcon)

+• We recommend that you do not open .xmicon files with a text editor (i.e., Notepad, Wordpad, etc.).